julianklotz/superspreader/README.md

 There’s a lot more to say and I’ll update the documentation as I go.

+## Field params

+Fields must have a `source`”`parameter, that holds the column name for the spreadsheet.`unique=True` may be used to indicate that a field’s value must be unique.

 ## Adding static & dynamic data to rows

 To provide additional data, use `extra_data`.
 Data from the spreadsheet take precedence over extra data.